 The main difference between coaching and other areas, concerned with the human well-being, is that it is about what the client needs.
-A Life coach is more interested in actions you can take and would lead you in that direction, rather than on identifying a past issue.
+A Life coach is more interested in actions you can take, rather than on identifying a past issue.

 Coaches can provide honest, unfiltered feedback, which is hard to find.
 Coaching is a process of you helping yourself with a little guidance.
-You get support to turn your dreams to goals, your ideas to plans, and your thoughts to actions.
+You get support to turn your dreams into goals, your ideas into plans, and your thoughts into actions.

 My coaching approach is more like that of a sports coach.
-I focussed on finding out what you want, where you would like to be which will determine what you need.
-It is different if you have an injury and you want to get back to gardening or if you want to do a triathlon.
-Then I would help you understand what you can do to help yourself and deal with any issues that might be getting in the way of you achieving that.
+I focussed on finding out what you want and where you would like to be which determines what you need.
+If you have an injury, my treatment programme will be different if you want to get back to gardening or train for a triathlon.
+I also help you understand what you can do to help yourself.

 The Trager Approach and Mentastics:

-Also known a psychophysical integration it helps release unconscious holding patterns within the body.
-As you become aware of the patterns, you are then better able to release them consciously.
+Also known a psychophysical integration, it helps release unconscious holding patterns within the body.
+When you become aware of the patterns, you are better able to release them consciously.

 Sessions are more than just a treatment.
-They are about self-discovery, finding ways to move more freely, to do more with less effort.
-In this way regain energy and very helpful to deal with stress.
+They are about self-discovery, finding ways to move more freely and how to do more with less effort.
+This is very helpful to deal with stress and regain energy.
 Read more.